 Business Enterprise Concentration; Accelerated (2-year) JD Program

-- University of Chicago Graduate School of BusinessM.B.A., Financewith Honors2010
+- University of Chicago Booth School of BusinessM.B.A., Financewith Honors2010

 - Cornell UniversityB.A., Science and Technology Studieswith Distinction2004